-Mark credits his time at the University for equipping him with the experiences necessary to become a successful leader.
+Mark Hurd credits his time at the University for equipping him with the skills necessary to become a successful leader.
 Recalling his time at Baylor, he said, "I carried a full academic load, was a scholarship athlete, and was trying to be part of a fraternity.
 I think all of that taught me the value of time and organization."
-Mark has been recognized by Baylor University for his contributions through multiple awards and honors: he received a Distinguished Alumni Award in 2008, a Baylor Legacy Award in 2012, and the 2012-2013 Baylor Meritorious Achievement Award for his philanthropic and personal involvement with the university.
+When mentioning role models and notable professors, Mark cites Dr. Clifton Williams as having a profound influence on his career through his lessons on leadership versus management.

-While in school, Mark served as president of the Phi Delta Theta fraternity in addition to his responsibilities as a student athlete.
-Hurd often has reflected on the leadership lessons he learned from juggling multiple roles and responsibilities, mentioning the similarities in time management challenges between business and education: “Frankly, my days at Baylor were not too different from my days as part of a company.
+Baylor played an important role in developing Mark Hurd's business acumen.
+In an interview with Baylor Business Review, he recalled how Baylor taught him important lessons on time management, building teams aligned to a common goal and the value of being part of a community.
+"Frankly," Hurd noted, "my days at Baylor were not too different from my days as part of a company.
 I had to manage my time.
-I had to divide it into certain pieces so that I'd get as much done as I possibly could.”
-Mark has returned to Baylor not only as a member of the Board of Regents but also as a guest speaker from the technology and business communities.
-In 2014, Mark Hurd delivered the keynote address at the eighth annual Baylor Global Business Forum, speaking on "Big Data in a Shrinking World."
+I had to divide it into certain pieces so that I'd get as much done as I possibly could."
+Hurd has been a guest speaker at Baylor events as a representative from the technology and business communities.
+In 2014, he delivered the keynote address at the eighth annual Baylor Global Business Forum, speaking on "Big Data in a Shrinking World."